artakh10/Accretion-efficiency/README.md

 * ```constants_Acc.py:``` Relevant cosmological and physical constants.

-* ```function_Acc.py:``` Functions used in the ```On the Accretion efficiency of High redshift Quasars.ipynb``` program based on bolometric luminosity, redshift, BH mass, optical luminosity, Eddington luminosity, and accretion efficiency.
+* ```function_Acc.py:``` Functions used in the ```Accretion efficiency evolution of supermassive blackholes in quasars.ipynb``` program based on bolometric luminosity, redshift, BH mass, optical luminosity, Eddington luminosity, and accretion efficiency.

 ## Requisites